 of young farmers said finding available land to buy is very or extremely challenging.
+45%;

-Black farmers, indigenous farmers, other farmers of color, and immigrant farmers wave faced instoric discrimination and dispossession of land that has subject the demographics of farming and patterns of land ownership we see in the U.S. today.
+Black farmers, Indigenous farmers, other farmers of color, and immigrant farmers have faced historic discrimination and dispossession of land that has shaped the demographics of farming and patterns of land ownership we see in the U.S. today.

-Ninety-five percent of all farmers in the U.S. identify as White,12 and 98% of farmland is owned by White people.13
+Ninety-five percent of all farmers in the U.S. identify as White, and 98% of farmland is owned by White people.

-For BIPOC farmers, the barrier of secure cocess to land is even injoiner Steh named finding affordable land to buy as very or settemely trailenging and 55% named inding available land to buy as very or extremely challenging
+For BIPOC farmers, the barrier of secure access to hard its even higher 58% named finding affordable land to buy as very or extremely challenging and 55% named finding available land to buy as very or extremely challenging

-Respondents also floo barriers rentring land, whit more than one-trind of all respondents aming finding available land to rent (39%) and finding adroxable land to rent (39%) as very or externet/or challenging, An additional land access challenge massed about ves minimizing access challenge and to rest or externety challenging for 33% of Bloch famers or externety challenging for 33% of Bloch famers and indigenous famers.
+Respondents also face barriers renting land, with more than one Hird of all respondents raming finding a valuable and to rent (35%) as and finding a valuable and to rent (35%) as and finding a valuable and to rent (35%) as very or externely challenging, An additional land access challenge was selected bout was maintaining access to land, which was very or externely challenging for 33% of BIPOC respondents, including 37% of BIPOC respondents, including 37% of BIBOC families.